-How To Fix Excel Circular Reference Error?
+How to Fix Circular Reference in Excel

 This software will prevent Excel workbook data such as BI data, financial reports & other analytical information from corruption and data loss.
 With this software you can rebuild corrupt Excel files and restore every single visual representation & dataset to its original, intact state in 3 easy steps:

-1. Download Excel File Repair Tool rated Excellent by Softpedia, Softonic & CNET.
+1. Try Excel File Repair Tool rated Excellent by Softpedia, Softonic & CNET.

 2. Select the corrupt Excel file (XLS, XLSX) & click Repair to initiate the repair process.